 The Company has two incentive stock option plans wherein 24,000,000 shares of the Company's common stock are reserved for issuance thereunder.
 During the year ended December 31, 2008, the Company granted stock options to acquire 4,500,000 shares of the Company's common stock to the new Executive Vice-President and Chief Financial Officer and 700,000 shares of common stock to independent contractors.
 Additionally, during the year ended December 31, 2008, the Company issued compensation-based warrants to purchase 2,076,083 shares of common stock in satisfaction of outstanding accounts payable totaling \$124,565.
 The Company granted stock options during the year ended December 31, 2009 to acquire 1,000,000 shares of the Company's common stock to non-employee directors and 350,000 shares of common stock to an employee.
 These options to the directors are exercisable at \$0.02 per share, vest monthly over ten months starting August 31, 2009, and expire July 3, 2014.
-The option to the employee is also exercisable at \$0.02 per share, vest quarterly over one year, and expires January 2, 2015.
+The option to the employee is also exercisable at \$0.02 per share, vests quarterly over one year, and expires January 2, 2015.
 During the year ended December 31, 2009, the Company also issued compensation-based stock warrants to an investment banking firm to acquire 7,700,000 shares of the Company's common stock at \$0.0325 per share.
 Subsequently, on October 29, 2009, the Company canceled this warrant and reissued warrants to purchase an aggregate of 7,700,000 common shares of the Company with terms identical to the original warrant, except that the name of the warrant holders were changed and the expiration date was extended to October 29, 2014.
 Compensation related to this modification of this warrant was \$2,310.
-No income tax benefit has been recognized for share-based compensation cost has been capitalized in the balance sheet.
+No income tax benefit has been recognized for share-based compensation arrangements.
+The Company has recognized plantation development costs totaling \$124,565 related to a liability that was satisfied by the issuance of warrants in 2008.
+Otherwise, no share-based compensation cost has been capitalized in the balance sheet.